mehonal/flasky-notes/readme.md

 ![Paper Theme - Note Single](https://raw.githubusercontent.com/mehonal/flasky-notes/master/static/images/themes/paper/note_single.png)

 The Paper theme has options provided via GUI and does not rely on keyboard shortcuts.
-It's the default theme and aims to be easy to use for the average user.
+It's used to be the default theme and aims to be easy to use for the average user.

 ### Theme-Specific Features